 One SBTi signatory that exemplifies innovative GHG management, GSK, uses a custom supplier engagement forum to support over 360 suppliers in improving sustainability and efficiency.
 The GSK Supplier Exchange delivers informative content and provides a collaborative community to help accelerate emissions-reducing projects.
 This program will help GSK achieve its goal of a 25 percent reduction in supply-chain emissions by 2020, toward its ultimate goal of reaching carbon neutrality by 2050.

-Managing carbon through SBTs and clean energy procurement is not only good for the environment; it is also a way to save money, reduce risks and create new business opportunities.
-Corporate carbon accounting gives companies a full view of their operations, creates transparency along the corporate value chain, and allows for informed decision making on sustainability matters, while clean energy supply can help companies improve their resiliency, hedge against future fuel prices, reduce their overall energy spend and address unavoidable emissions.
+Managing carbon through SBTs and clean energy procurement is not only good for the environment; it is also a way to reduce risks and create new business opportunities.
+Corporate carbon accounting gives companies a full view of their operations, creates transparency along the corporate value chain, and allows for informed decision making on sustainability matters, while clean energy supply can help companies improve their resiliency and address unavoidable emissions.

 To learn more about the process of setting and achieving your company’s own science-based targets, download our new white paper, A New Approach to Climate Leadership: Ensuring Success with Science Based Targets.